 What’s that saying, “Man proposes, but God disposes…” Sometimes events converge, and planning doesn’t matter.
 We were on a waiting list for two years for Magic.
 But our new boy came home within two days, a happy accident we couldn’t have predicted.

 They didn’t realize she was pregnant.
-“Moose” got along well with the family’s other 6 dogs, the cats and the horses, and appeared to be a lovely red Bull Mastiff girl.
-Twelve weeks ago, Moose gave birth to 10 puppies, and 8 survived.
-As they grew and developed, it became clear that Moose had been bred to another Bull Mastiff fellow, since her pups were clearly typical of the breed.
+“Moose” got along well with the family’s other six dogs, the cats, and the horses, and appeared to be a lovely red Bull Mastiff girl.
+But then Moose gave birth to 10 puppies, and 8 survived.
+As they grew and developed, it became clear that Moose had bred with a “traveling dawg” (maybe a Great Dane?), although many of her pups seemed typical of the Bullmastiff breed.

 On Saturday April 29, 2018, Moose’s little red boy came home to live with us.
-We’ve named him Bravo.
-At 12 weeks old, he weighs 39 pounds, and may grow to reach 130 pounds or more.
+We named him Bravo because we are celebrating each day with this fun-loving dawg.
+At 12 weeks old, he weighed 39 pounds and has lived up to his legacy, quickly approaching the 130-pound benchmark typical of Bullmastiffs.

 He couldn’t be more different than Magic — or unexpected — and we are entirely smitten!

-Bull Mastiffs are known as gentle giants, bred to capture (tackle!) interlopers rather than attack them.
+Bullmastiffs are known as gentle giants, bred to capture (tackle!) interlopers rather than attack them.
 After living with a high-drive GSD, I can already see the difference in this baby-dawg.
 Magic led, but Bravo follows and nearly trips us he wants to be so close.
-Where Magic surged ahead and wanted to constantly explore, Bravo acts satisfied to hang out on the sofa, or try to be a lap dog.
+Where Magic surged ahead and wanted to constantly explore, Bravo acts satisfied to hang out on the sofa or try to be a lap dog.
 When Magic couldn’t stop playing with toys, Bravo enjoys only two or three rounds of toss before happy to settle down.
+When Magic protected and sometimes threatened strangers, Bravo alerts and then wants to greet them.

 We’re also happy to connect with a rescuer and tell the story that one can find any number of “breeds” in rescue situations.
 Bravo had already been given two rounds of puppy vaccinations and de-worm treatments.
-The rescuer will fax his records to my veterinarian, who gave Bravo a clean bill of health when we visited this week.
+The rescuer faxed his records to my veterinarian, who gave Bravo a clean bill of health when we first visited.
 Oh, and Bravo gave my vet a thoroughly clean face-washing in thanks!

 Isn’t that what happens when we choose our animal companions, or (like Karma-Kat) they choose us?
 So here’s to BRAVO and chosen families, whether expected or misfits that somehow make the perfect companions.
-So yep, I’ll be celebrating “mother’s day” in a new way this year and may need to update my puppy book with some cute pix.
+So yep, I’ll be celebrating “mother’s day” again this year with my furry “kids” and may need to update my puppy book with some cute pix.
 I can’t wait to see what happens next — and yep, you can bet that the new furry muse will inspire more writer-icity projects!

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 NOTE: Some links to books or other products may be to affiliates, from which I may earn a small percentage of sales, but I do not recommend anything unless I feel it would benefit readers.
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!